Wilkinson County, Ga.

 Federal Union

 DIED, on Wednesday, the 27th February last, near Irwinton, Wilkinson county, THOMAS GRAY, a revolutionary soldier, in the 81st year of his age.
-For many years past, he was a useful member of the Baptist Church, and died with the consolitary hope of enjoying eternal bliss beyond the grave.
-He left an aged relitct, (who soon must follow him) with numerous relations and friends to mourn his loss.
+For many years past, he was a useful member of the Baptist Church, and died with the consolatory hope of enjoying eternal bliss beyond the grave.
+He left an aged relict, (who soon must follow him) with numerous relations and friends to mourn his loss.

 April 18, 1833